klmnden/azure-docs.tr-tr/articles/notification-hubs/notification-hubs-aspnet-backend-ios-apple-push-notification-service-apns-rich.md

            }
            // Add "else if" here to handle more types of rich content such as url, sound files, etc.
        }
-3. Görüntü görünüm denetleyicisini açarak yukarıda yerel bildirimi tutamacı **AppDelegate.m** aşağıdaki yöntemlerle:
+3. Görüntü görünüm denetleyicisi açarak yukarıda yerel bildirimi tutamacı **AppDelegate.m** aşağıdaki yöntemlerle:

        // Helper: redirect users to image view controller
        - (void)redirectToImageViewWithImage: (UIImage *)img {